Heartcore's Go IPO Client, SBC Medical Group, Begins Trading On The Nasdaq Stock Exchange

-NY, UNITED STATES, September 25, 2024 /EINPresswire / -- HeartCore Enterprises, Inc. (Nasdaq: HTCR) (“HeartCore” or“the Company”), a leading enterprise software and data consulting services company based in Tokyo, announced its Go IPO client, SBC Medical Group Holdings Inc. (“SBC”), has successfully commenced trading under the symbol“SBC” on the nasdaq Global Market exchange.
+HeartCore Enterprises, Inc. (Nasdaq: HTCR) (“HeartCore” or“the Company”), a leading enterprise software and data consulting services company based in Tokyo, announced its Go IPO client, SBC Medical Group Holdings Inc. (“SBC”), has successfully commenced trading under the symbol“SBC” on the nasdaq Global market exchange.
 HeartCore was initially compensated through an aggregate $900,000 in initial fees and warrants to acquire 2.7% of SBC's common stock, on a fully diluted basis, which equate to $17 million; in total, HeartCore generated $17.9 million in revenue from the SBC deal, with $17 million to be recognized in Q3 2024.

-Pursuant to the initial agreement, the Company assisted SBC throughout the listing process, including the audit and legal firm hiring process, translating requested documents into English, assisting in the preparation of documentation for internal controls required for an initial public offering, providing general support services, assisting in the preparation of the F-1 filing, and more.
+initial agreement , the Company assisted SBC throughout the listing process, including the audit and legal firm hiring process, translating requested documents into English, assisting in the preparation of documentation for internal controls required for an initial public offering, providing general support services, assisting in the preparation of the F-1 filing, and

 Additionally, HeartCore announced the following guidance range for Q3 2024: